 The Sugar and Ingredients businesses have failed to grow their profits in the last decade while the Agriculture, Groceries and Retail segments (where Retail = Primark) have done exceedingly well.
 So well in fact that in 2015 they produced around 90% of the company’s total adjusted operating profit, rendering the Sugar and Ingredients businesses almost irrelevant from a valuation point of view.

-Together the three successful businesses have growth their combined adjusted operating profits from £371 million in 2007 to £1,018 million today, which is an annualised rate of growth of 13%.
+Together the three successful businesses have grown their combined adjusted operating profits from £371 million in 2007 to £1,018 million today, which is an annualised rate of growth of 13%.
 This is impressive, but Primark has done even better.
-In 2007 Primark’s adjusted operating profits stood at £200 million; over the following 8 years those profits have tripled, growing at a compound rate of 16% to £673 million.
+In 2007 Primark’s adjusted operating profits stood at £200 million; over the following 8 years, those profits have tripled, growing at a compound rate of 16% to £673 million.